Hana Maria Pravda: Biography

 Pravda's wartime diary was published as I Was Writing This Diary For You, Sasha (2000).
 She also published a collection of autobiographical stories, Kaleidoscope: Snapshots of My Life (2002).

 Personal life

-Pravda died, 22 May 2008, in Oxford, England.
+Pravda died on 22 May 2008, aged 92, in Oxford, England.
 Her son, Dr Alex Pravda, is an academic.
 Her granddaughter is the English actress Isobel Pravda.
 Her first cousin was the Czech-Chilean businessman Milan Platovsky.